Complements of discriminants of real parabolic function singularities. II: The case of singularities

 The polynomials

 and

 have $\mbox{Ind}=-3$.
-They are related to each other by the involution (\ref{invoP}).
-Therefore, according to the final statement of Proposition \ref{prop1}, they realize two distinct virtual components.
-Since these polynomials are invariant under the entire group $S(3)$, these virtual components are also associated with single real components.
-Thus, Theorem \ref{mthmp81} is proved for all virtual components with $\mbox{Ind}$ equal to $1, 0, -2,$ and $-3$.
+These polynomials are invariant under the entire group $S(3)$.
+Therefore, the virtual components associated with them are associated only with the real components of discriminant complements that contain these polynomials.
+These two polynomials are related to each other by the involution (\ref{invoP}).
+Therefore, according to the final statement of Proposition \ref{prop1}, their associated virtual components are different.
+Thus, Theorem \ref{mthmp81} is proved for all virtual components with \ $\mbox{Ind}$ \ equal to $1, 0, -2,$ and $-3$.
 Let us prove it for the only remaining virtual component with $\mbox{Ind}=-1$.

-Let $L \sim S^1$ be the space of all linear functions $\R^3 \to \R$ of unit norm that vanish on the vector $(1,1,1)$.
+Let $L \sim S^1$ be the space of all linear functions $\R^3 \to \R$ of unit Euclidean norm that vanish on the vector $(1,1,1)$.
 For any $ l \in L$, the restriction of the polynomial \ $x^3+y^3+z^3$ \ to the plane \ $\ker l$ \ is a non-degenerate cubic form with only one line of zeros.
 Therefore, in some linear coordinates $(\tilde p, \tilde q)$ in this plane this restriction is equal to $\tilde p^3+\tilde p \tilde q^2$.
 Let $p_l$ and $q_l$ be the linear functions $\R^3 \to \R$ that are constant along the lines perpendicular to the plane \ $\ker l$ \ and whose restrictions to this plane coincide with $\tilde p$ and $\tilde q$, respectively.
-The coordinate $p_l$ is uniquely defined by the plane $\ker l$, while $q_l$ is defined up to a sign, so that $q^2_l$ is also uniquely defined.
+The coordinate $p_l$ is uniquely defined by the plane \ $\ker l$, while $q_l$ is defined up to a sign, so that the monomial $q^2_l$ is also uniquely defined by this plane.

 \begin{lemma} For each linear function $l \in L$,

 1$)$ the polynomial

 has only one real critical point, namely a critical point of class $D_4^+$ at the origin.
 In particular, this polynomial has four critical points $($counted with multiplicities$)$ in the complex domain.